Contact The NJ State Museum

 Planetarium Public Schedule

-Soar through the skies in the Museum's spacious Planetarium, featuring precision projection of more than 6000 stars.
-The largest planetarium in New Jersey, it seats 150 visitors in specially-designed reclining seats that transport an audience to any astronomical destination.
+Soar into space in our amazing Hi-Def Planetarium!
+The New Jersey State Museum's spacious Planetarium features precision projection of more than 6000 stars.
+The largest planetarium in New Jersey, it seats 140 visitors in specially-designed reclining seats that transport the audience on an amazing astronomical experience.

-Now featuring state-of-the-art Full DomeVideo, visitors will feel the sensation of zooming through the Solar System and beyond.
+Featuring state-of-the-art Full DomeVideo, visitors will feel the sensation of zooming through the solar system and beyond.
 The Planetarium offers something for everyone; with both traditional sky and laser programs, it is the only planetarium of its kind in New Jersey.
 Made possible by the generous support of the Prudential Foundation.

 offered to the public.
 Please check the current schedule for detailed public showtimes.